-Let's face it: no matter what a free spirit you consider yourself to be, you need a road trip map.
-You can't set off for your road trip by jumping into your car with no idea where you're going.
+Let's face it: you need some sort of road trip map.
+No matter what a free spirit you may consider yourself to be, you can't set off for a road trip by jumping into your car with no idea where you're going.

 Roads twist and turn.
 Highways end.
 And mountains are fairly set in their ways.
 At the very least, you'll need to plan around these obstacles.